vazco/meteor-universe-i18n/README.md

 // create reactive translator for autoruns _i18n.createReactiveTranslator(namespace, locale);
 // TIP: Remember tracker dependency object isn't light, so in react this isn't necessary
-//so our React component can be reactive and much lighter for performance
+//our React component can be reactive and much lighter for performance

 // add translation
 _i18n.addTranslation(namespace, key, ..., translation);